 Link bracelet on a budget

-If you've bought the Space Black Watch with its elegant Sport band in black, you might be yearning for the Link Bracelet mentioned on the previous page.
-But the $449 price tag would likely be putting you off.
+If you've bought the Space Black Watch with its elegant Sport band in black, you might be yearning for the Link Bracelet (mentioned later in this article) but the $449 / £449 price tag would likely be putting you off.